Home / / RUNA

 Our RUNA workers make contact with every child who is reported missing to the police in Bolton.
 They work closely with police officers in carrying out independent return interviews with young people, alongside ‘safe and well’ checks.
 They discuss the dangers and address the problems which cause children to run away.
 They support both the young person and their family in order to minimise future risks.
 RUNA links up with other professionals in taking co-ordinated action around children at risk of harm and exploitation.

 With the support of Bolton Council, we provide a ‘Response’ service which is triggered each time a ‘missing’ report is filed.
-In addition, we received additional fixed-term funding from the Big Lottery to provide a ‘support’ service until 21st October 2021.
 This supported children at repeat risk of running, but who fall under the threshold for statutory agency intervention.

 A unique aspect of our service is the joint visits and intelligence sharing arrangements we have with Greater Manchester Police, who have placed a dedicated ‘Missing from Home’ officer to work alongside our staff.
 The continued success of our joint work in Bolton is now being used as a model for other areas.
 This is exemplified through our involvement with the Greater Manchester ‘Missing from Home’ Forum.